 At the beginning, the course was designed to address topics related to the treatment of children with HIV/AIDS in Western and Eastern Europe, but the great success of the first experiences led the organisers to readapt and export it also to low and middle income countries, in a variety of international settings including Africa, Asia and Latin America.
 This gave the chance to many more clinicians to meet and benefit from this experience and share knowledge.

-So far, more than 900 clinicians from more than 30 Countries have participated in the training, which has been extremely successful and very well received by the attendees.
-To date we have carried out 32 courses and have some others planned in the very near future.
-Click here to read the final report from the Rome 2017 training course.
+So far, more than 3,500 healthcare workers from more than 30 countries have participated in the training, which has been extremely successful and very well received by the attendees.
+To date we have carried out over 60 courses, with others planned for the very near future.